 The pulling action achieved through kinesiology taping helps hold the problem joints and muscles in place as you move through your daily routines.
 As you’re doing so, the tape draws skin away from the muscles, allowing crucial fluids and blood to circulate more freely.
 This improved circulation lessens swelling and speeds healing.
 Some evidence suggests that the tape’s exceptional holding abilities also help to correct misaligned muscles and ligaments.

 Of course, it’s not just the fabric itself that results in these benefits.
 Physical therapists are trained in various wrapping techniques, depending on the site of the injury or chronic pain, as well as the specific problem.
 Determining the exact placement and shaping of the kinesiology tape, along with which direction the “pull” should go, are all part of the skill needed in order to promote healing.
 For example, certain injuries call for Y- or X-shaped applications, while smaller, more fragile areas heal better with an I-shaped wrapping.

 When properly applied — and after the patient has been carefully evaluated — kinesiology taping often allows athletes to get back on the field.
 Other injured patients find their daily activities made easier, with the support of the taping holding tender areas in place, and preventing over-use of problematic joints and muscles.

 Common conditions our trained physical therapists often treat with kinesiology taping include:

-If any of these complaints sound similar to yours, contact us at Wayne & Ardmore, PA centers for an appointment.
+If any of these complaints sound similar to yours, contact us at our Wayne, PA center for an appointment.
 Our Kinesio Taping certified Therapists will conduct a full assessment before applying the tape and will continue to monitor your injury throughout the healing process.